Kayal314/Kayal314/README.md

 - 👋 Hi, I’m @Kayal314, high-school senior
 - 👀 I’m interested in the study of algorithms and data structures, machine learning, and discrete mathematics
-- 🌱 I’m currently learning Mathematical Finance and Stochastic Processes
+- 🌱 I’m currently learning Computer Systems and Compilers
-- 💞️ I’m looking to collaborate on fun pygames, python applications, algorithms designing, and competitive programming
+- 💞️ I’m looking to collaborate on ML projects, algorithms designing, and competitive programming
-- 📫 Reach me: stinky.ball @ instagram
 - Languages:
 -           Java
 -           Python